Art SteinmetzPresident and Chief Executive Officer

 Benjamin RockmullerPortfolio Manager, Global Multi-Asset

-Benjamin Rockmuller is Vice President and Portfolio Manager of Oppenheimer Global Allocation Fund.
+Benjamin Rockmuller, CFA, is Vice President and co-portfolio manager of Oppenheimer Global Allocation Fund and Oppenheimer Diversified Alternatives Fund.
 Additionally, Mr. Rockmuller is responsible for the primary and secondary trading of event-linked bonds and has been involved with the analysis and management of insurance related investments since 2005.
 He remains active in the operation of Oppenheimer Master Event-Linked Bond Fund.
-Previously, Mr. Rockmuller oversaw execution of quantitative trading strategies and risk management for about $24 billion of assets, including Oppenheimer Global Strategic Income Fund, Oppenheimer International Bond Fund, Oppenheimer Active Allocation Fund, and Oppenheimer Global Multi Strategies Fund.
+Previously, Mr. Rockmuller oversaw execution of quantitative trading strategies and risk management for about $24 billion of assets, including Oppenheimer Global Strategic Income Fund, Oppenheimer International Bond Fund, Oppenheimer Portfolio Series: Active Allocation Fund, and Oppenheimer Global Multi Strategies Fund.

 Turgut KisinbaySenior Analyst, Global Debt Team